Who is Homer?

 The Life of Homer

-Unfortunately not a lot is actually known about Homer’s life.
+Unfortunately not a lot is actually known about his life.
 It is not certain which century he even lived but due to historical and geographical data, experts are relatively certain it must have been before 776 B.C.
 Two ancient biographies were written about Homer, including the Contest of Homer and Hesiod, and the Life of Homer written by Pseudo-Herodotus.

-Herodotus places Homer’s age about 400 years prior to his own, which would be around 850 B.C. and most scholars accept this date as our most accurate assumption.
+Herodotus places his age about 400 years prior to his own, which would be around 850 B.C. and most scholars accept this date as our most accurate assumption.
 Evidence also suggests the was born a Greek, in Asia Minor, which would equate to the modern country of Turkey.

-So little is known about the life of Homer that some scholars debate whether he even existed.
+So little is known about the life of his that some scholars debate whether he even existed.
 Some believe it is a pen-name, and others even believe it to be a name used to release material written by a collective.
 Since the epic fantasies, the Illiad and the Odyssey are so large in volume, some scholars simply don’t believe they could have been written by a single man, although it is noted by many that the writing style seems similar throughout the entirety of the book.

 The Death of Homer

 Homer is believed to have died on the island of Ios.
 His grave now acts as a a popular tourist attraction in Plakoto.
 According to legend, his mother Clymene lived there, which is why he chose to return there during his final days.
-Although many believe Homer died due to illness, there is folklore which states he was killed by the local villagers.
+Although many believe he died due to illness, there is folklore which states he was killed by the local villagers.

 Hopefully one day we will be able to answer the quandary surrounding the tales of Homer and shed light upon the veil of his mystery, but until then, what we have are the relics attributed to the supposed author, and it is likely he will remain heralded as one of greatest writers of human history.